veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 - **Timestamp Precision:** Introduction of nanosecond precision offsets, ensuring enhanced synchronization and compatibility across diverse media formats such as MP4, M2TS, and Safari's Media Source Extensions, without altering the core RTMP timestamps.
 - **ModEx Signal**: A signaling mechanism that lets packets carry modifiers or extensions, enabling precise control over timing, metadata, and other media stream behaviors.

-The additional audio and video codecs supported by enhanced RTMP are summarized in the following table: \
+The additional audio and video codecs supported by enhanced RTMP (E-RTMP) are summarized in the following table: \
 &nbsp; \
 **Table**: Additional audio and video codecs for E-RTMP